Lee Chae-young: Personal life

 Lee attended Mirim Girls' High School during her youth, and later attended Dankook University.
 Her hobbies include swimming and judo.

 She is sometimes referred to as "Little Jang"; the nickname originated because of her resemblance to actress Jang Jin-young.

-Life and career
+Early life and career

 2003–07: Debut and Witch Yoo Hee

 She made her debut in the hip-hop group Turtles' "Come On" music video from the album Turtles 2 in 2003.
 In 2004, she appeared in Rain's "I Do" music video as his girl and is seen waiting for him in a restaurant at the end of the video.
 Appearing in two more music video, Air Rise's "Away" and Yoon Mi Rae's "Did You Forget It", she made her first television drama in 2007.
 Her first television drama was Witch Yoo Hee as Chef Marie and later that year; she appeared in Find My Son, Sam Man Ri.